How Trump's Infrastructure Spending could boost the U.S. Economy

 Specific steps are mentioned in the proposal to control costs and cut wasteful spending.
 "Link increases in spending to reforms that streamline permitting and approvals, improve the project delivery system, and cut wasteful spending on boondoggles," according to the Trump website.
 "Employ incentive-based contracting to ensure projects are on time and on budget."

 The Keystone XL and Dakota Access pipeline projects are projected to create thousands of permanent and temporary new jobs.
-These jobs would result from the construction of the pipelines and the additional new hires at the refineries.
+These jobs will result from the construction of the pipelines and the additional new hires at the refineries.
 New jobs mean more spending on commodities, as a one-off effect and increased spending means a stimulated economy.
 Retail spending would benefit also.

 Considering that growth in domestic GDP has been lethargic over the past eight years, any initiatives, that would increase employment substantially, would have a domino effect on the sales of goods and services and the profits of corporations and small business.
 While there is some risk of inflation, U.S. GDP would increase beyond the stagnant 1.5 or 2 percent that has been typical recently.